 Odometer Fraud and Auto Fraud.
-Was My Odometer Rolled Back?
+Odometer Roll Back.
+New Jersey Consumer Fraud.

 Odometer rollback costs consumers millions.
 Once you determine that your vehicle has an odometer discrepancy, has been rolled back or there is another issue cannot state with reasonable accuracy the mileage on the vehicle it must be characterized as a TMU or total mileage unknown.

 You cannot completely and accurately complete the odometer disclosure statement required under federal law.
 Thus, the market penalized value of the vehicle approximately 50%.

 This means if you do not know the mileage, cannot state the mileage where there is some issue with the mileage you cannot refill out the odometer disclosure statement which impacts the value of the vehicle.
 This is the key to odometer fraudOdometer Roll Back

 Federal odometer law is a very powerful federal statute which states that it is unlawful for a person to sell a vehicle knowing the odometer is rolled back, or to actually roll back the odometer.
 The statute also prohibits not providing a complete copy of the odometer disclosure statement and the failure to obtain complete odometer disclosure statement from the seller.Damages (Odometer Lawyer to prove odometer fraud and auto fraud)

 The federal odometer law provides damages in the amount of the reduced value of the vehicle, reduced resale value of the vehicle, increased finance charges, increased insurance charges, increased taxes, and anticipated costs and time spent resolving any problems created by the fraud.Warranty History, Title History, CAR FAX History, Auto Check History